biltAtous/Accessible-SVG-Graphs/README.md

 ```
 let accessibleScatterplot = new AccessibleSVG(configScatter);
 ```
-Please have a look at the complete example, in the example folder or visit my website https://5cript.com for a complete demo.
+Please have a look at the complete example, in the example folder or visit my website https://5cript.com/blog/accessible-svg-graphs/ for a complete live demo.

+### Release Notes ###

+1.1.0 - With the use of observer API, it does not load the graph when the wrapper element is observed.